prog4biol/pfb2023/unix.md

 srobb@bush202 1:12PM>
 ```

-What you get depends on how the system administrator has customized your login.
-You can customize it yourself when you know how.
+What you see depends on how the system administrator has customized your login.
+You can customize it yourself (but we won't go into that here)

 The prompt tells you the shell is ready to accept a command.
-When a long-running command is going, the prompt will not reappear until the system is ready to deal with your next request.
+Most commands run almost instantly, but if you run a long command, the prompt will not reappear until it is finished and the system is ready to accept your next request.

 #### Issuing Commands